riasingh23/system-design-primer/README.md

 This approach is seen in file systems and RDBMSes.
 Strong consistency works well in systems that need transactions.

+### Causal Consistency

+Related events appear in the same order to all users.
+This ensures logical ordering of dependent actions, such as ensuring comments on a post must appear after the post itself.

+### Read-your-own-writes Consistency

+Users always see their own updates immediately, though other users might see older versions.
+This is commonly used in social media platforms where users expect to see their own profile updates right away.

 ### Source(s) and further reading

 * [Transactions across data centers](http://snarfed.org/transactions_across_datacenters_io.html)